isomerpages/nlb-biblioasia/_holding-area/Joseph Conrad’s Singapore.md

 Although Conrad did not spend much time in this region, it made a deep impression on him; about half of everything he wrote revolves around this part of the world.
 This includes five novels and more than a dozen short stories and novellas.
 Many of them were directly based on his experience as first mate on a ship that sailed regularly from Singapore to a small trading post about 48 km up the Berau River on the east coast of Borneo between 1887 and 1888.&nbsp;

-The people, places and events Conrad encountered in the region come alive in works like _Almayer’s Folly_ (1895), _The Outcast of the Islands_ (1896), _Lord Jim_ (1900), _Victor_y (1915) and _The Rescue_ (1920).
+The people, places and events Conrad encountered in the region come alive in works like _Almayer’s Folly_ (1895), _The Outcast of the Islands_ (1896), _Lord Jim_ (1900), _Victory_ (1915) and _The Rescue_ (1920).
 It is his excellent visual memory of people, landscape, estuaries, rivers, climate, jungle foliage, commerce, local politics, religion and dress that bring his fictional world to life.

 ![](/images/Vol%2020%20Issue%201/Joseph%20Conrad/Image2.png)
 <div>Portrait of Joseph Conrad by George Charles Beresford, 1904.